joelstevick/easy-dom-testing/README.md

 Each successive user story adds complexity to the testing requirements.

-- In the example, a common configuration object is used when configuring Angular Testbed for the 3rd user story; those declarations and providers that are unique dependencies for the tested component are specifed *in* the describe block.
+- In the 3rd user story, a common configuration object is used when configuring Angular Testbed; the declarations and providers that are unique dependencies for the tested component are specifed *in* the describe block.
 You should adopt this pattern for your own project, in order to reduce boilerplate.